piwheels/piwheels/docs/overview.rst

 The master will check that build slaves have the same version number and will reject them if they do not.
 Furthermore, it will check the version number in the database's *configuration* table matches its own and fail if it does not.
-Re-run the :program:`piw-init-db` script as the postgres super-user to upgrade the database between versions (downgrades are not supported, so take a backup first!).
+Re-run the :program:`piw-initdb` script as the postgres super-user to upgrade the database between versions (downgrades are not supported, so take a backup first!).